AhmetSmlCicek/price-prediction-api/README.md

 When a user provides required information -can be found in FASTAPI documentation- the user will receive a price prediction.

-My api is accesible at https://ml-fastapi.onrender.com.
+My api is accesible at https://predict-property-price.onrender.com.
 When you go to this URL, you will see the Alive message.

 # Installation

-To have a working api for use of prediction model, you need to firts log into Render.
+To have a working api for use of prediction model, you need to first log into Render.

 You can log in with your Github account.